- What is SaaS?

 - Evernote core features include note-taking tools, specific task management, and planning tools - the primary value proposition of the product.

 - The set of features is greatly expanded in the Premium version.
-In addition to those mentioned earlier, there are more tools to operate with various attachments, broader integrations, and collaboration features.
+In addition to those mentioned earlier, there are more hardware and software tools to operate with various attachments, broader integrations, and collaboration features.

 - Finally, there is a business version that provides even more features with a greater focus on collaborative work and document turnaround.